12 Oct Getting Paid Appropriately by Your Insurance Providers

 After all, you would never walk into a grocery store and tell them that you’ll reimburse them for your groceries in a few weeks.
 Doctors, like all other professionals, deserve to be paid for their services promptly and appropriately.

-In the past, payments were a simpler process.
-Patients paid their doctors, then submitted the bill to their insurance company for reimbursement.
-Now, insurance companies operate in between patients and their doctors, adding a layer of complexity and administrative barriers to appropriate payment.
+In the past, payments were simpler.
+Patients paid their doctors and then submitted the bill to their insurance company for reimbursement.
+Now, insurance companies operate between patients and their doctors, adding a layer of complexity and administrative barriers to appropriate payment.
 This can lead to complex situations where doctors and clinic staff struggle for adequate resources to deliver care.

 Why Some Pediatric Practices Struggle to Achieve Financial Success